kubeshark/docs/src/pages/en/ui.md

 ## Streaming Traffic

-The left panel shows the streaming traffic entries captured by the **Workers** and transmitted in real time through the **Hub** to the **Web UI**.
+The left-pane shows the streaming traffic entries captured by the **Workers** and transmitted in real time through the **Hub** to the **Web UI**.
 Each entry includes mostly metadata like: protocol, response code, method, source and destination IPs and Pods.

 ![Streaming Traffic Entry](/entry.png)